-Involuntary commitment of Iowans for substance abuse and mental illness is increasing.
-Law enforcement, courts and hospitals are struggling to manage this growing problem.
-The need for mental health placements has been a critical issue in Iowa for many years including the need for evaluation and transitional and detoxification beds.
+Transporting and awaiting admittance for individuals being involuntarily committed takes law officers away from other public safety duties in the county.
+As the involuntary commitment of lowans for substance abuse and mental illness is increasing, law enforcement, community services, veterans affairs, courts and hospitals are struggling to manage this growing problem.
+The need for mental health placements has been a critical issue in lowa for many years including the need for evaluation and transitional and detoxification beds.
 Court-ordered release of committed patients without law enforcement notification directly impacts public safety.
-Also, transporting and awaiting admittance for individuals being involuntarily committed takes law officers away from other public safety duties in the county.
-ISAC supports efforts to bring various stakeholders together to revamp Iowa's commitment law to address these and other issues.
+ISAC supports efforts to bring various stakeholders together to revamp lowa's commitment law to address these and other issues.